adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 ---
-title: "Classifying customer spatial movement in retail stores"
+title: "Classifying Customer Spatial Movement In Retail Stores"
 date:   2020-06-19
 published: true
 sidebar: toc
 layout: post
 permalink: "/classifying-human-spatial-movements"
 thumb: "images/classifying_thumb.png"
-excerpt: "Consulting for Pathr, I developed a method for separating spatial trajectories of brick-and-mortar retail stores by customer behavior."
+excerpt: "Consulting for Pathr.ai, I developed a method for separating spatial trajectories of brick-and-mortar retail stores by customer behavior."
 ---

 For my Insight project I collaborated with [Pathr.ai](https://pathr.ai/), a start up based in Mountain View.
-Pathr is a geospatial analytics company that provides brick-and-mortar businesses, such as retail stores and factories, with real time person spatial movement analysis, helping the store managers and employees understand how customers are moving through their physical space.
-I developed a set of **trajectory metrics** for Pathr that helps to **sort and classify customer spatial movements according to behavior**.
+Pathr is a geospatial analytics company that helps brick-and-mortar businesses understand how people move through their physical space.
+To help Pathr **sort and classify customer spatial movements according to behavior**, I developed a set of **trajectory metrics**.

-# Pathr provides real time customer analysis for retail stores by applying AI to security footage
+# **Pathr provides real time customer analysis for retail stores by applying AI to security footage**
 In brick-and-mortar retail, customer store-use analytics are vital.
 How many customers visit each part of the sales floor, and when?
 When did a given customer change their minds and decide to buy something?

-As e-commerce has taken over low-margin, high-inventory sales, the brick-and-mortar retail industry has shifted towards delivering high-quality customer experience.
-How customers _feel_ about the physical, in-store human interactions has become a primary driver of brick-and-mortar retail profits.
-For stores to compete with each other today, let alone with e-commerce, increasingly requires a store's employees to have close understanding of how customers explore and interact with the sales floor.
+As e-commerce websites like Amazon have consumed low-margin, high-inventory sales markets, the brick-and-mortar retail industry has shifted its focus towards high-quality customer experience.
+How a customer _feels_ about the physical, in-store human interactions has become a primary driver of brick-and-mortar retail profits.
+For stores to stay competitive today, a store's employees must understand how customers explore and interact with the sales floor.

-Over the decades prior, these customer analytics have always been cumbersome to acquire.
-If a store wanted to estimate the fraction of visiting customers who made a purchase, they would post an employee outside the front door and manually count the number of customers entering the front door.
-Or if the store wanted to know how frequently customers visited each part of the floor, they'd have to rely on employee gut intuition.
+Before AI, measuring these customer counts was a slow and inaccurate process.
+If a store wanted to estimate the fraction of visiting customers who made a purchase, say, they would post an employee outside the front door and manually count the number of customers entering the front door.

-Meanwhile, in the last several years, computer vision has become highly accurate.
-And until this year, while virtually all brick-and-mortar stores have wide-coverage, high-quality security camera footage, virtually none have applied AI analysis to this data feed.
+In the last several years, computer vision has become highly accurate.
+And until this year, while virtually all brick-and-mortar stores have wide-coverage, high-quality security camera footage, virtually none have applied AI analysis to this data.

 This is where Pathr has entered the analysis market, first to market as of 2020 with a real time, anonymized computer vision system.
 Pathr will need to add further data insights to remain competitive in this new market, as several other competitors are working to enter into the retail AI-analysis.

-# Pathr transcribes customer trajectories and generates real time analytics
+# **Pathr maps customer spatial movement and generates real time analysis**

 ![pipeline](images/classifying_highlevel.png){: .align-center}

-**The data flow**.
-A client store streams their video feeds from multiple cameras to Pathr.
-Pathr then combines these videos with measurements of the store's floor layout and applies computer vision to locate every person in the field of view.
+Here's how Pathr's data flow works: A client store streams the video feeds from multiple cameras.
+Pathr then applies computer vision to locate every person in the field of view.

-This process is carefully anonymizing, as the only data not discarded, for each person in the store, is a 2D (x, y) point which represents the center of that person's AI-determined bounding box.
+Each person in the store is represented by a 2D (x, y) point determined by the center of that person's AI-determined bounding box.
 In order to follow each person's progress through the store, the computer vision system assigns them a temporary unique ID that is discarded as soon as the person leaves the field of view.

 So each trajectory here represents the movement of a single person as a list of (x, y, t) rows, recorded at 30 frames per second: